Fertility Law – Frequently Asked Questions

 That said, the language of the definition of “avoidance transaction” may catch normal commercial transactions.
 Whether such transactions pose an increased risk of abuse may be a matter of some controversy.

-As discussed, one of the criteria for determining whether a transaction or series is reportable is the presence of specific hallmarks.
+As discussed, one of the criteria for determining whether a transaction or series is reportable is the presence of at least one of three generic hallmarks.
 Conversely, if none of the three generic hallmarks, as defined below, are present in a transaction or series, there is no legislative requirement to report it, even if it can be reasonably concluded that one of the main purposes of entering into the transaction or series is to obtain a tax benefit.
 According to the CRA Guidance released on July 5, 2023 (the “CRA Guidance”), transactions such as estate freezes, debt restructuring, loss consolidation arrangements, shareholder loan repayments, purification transactions, claiming of the capital gain exemption, divisive reorganizations and foreign exchange swaps may not trigger a reporting requirement, though they are typically driven by a desire to obtain tax benefit.
 This list is not exhaustive.3

 The first hallmark pertains to the circumstances where an advisor or promoter is entitled to receive a fee based on the presence of a tax benefit.
 This hallmark encompasses the following situations: